Church of Saint Demetrius, Budapest: Establishment and early history

-Due to the frequent floods of the Danube, the church soon went to ruin, and in 1738 the townspeople – in consultation with the Bishop of Buda, Vasilije Dimitrijević – made a decision to replace it with a more durable and monumental structure.
-The design of the new church was entrusted to architect Ádám Mayerhoffer whose contract was signed on 29 March 1741.
-The parish applied for a building permit on 12 August 1741 but the Council of Buda denied it because constructing new Orthodox churches was not allowed.
-The Serbs claimed that the project was in fact a reconstruction because the roof was leaking badly and the wooden upper parts of the existing building created a fire hazard.
+Due to the frequent flooding of the Danube, the church was repeatedly damaged, and in 1738 the townspeople, in consultation with the Bishop of Buda, Vasilije Dimitrijević, decided to replace it with a more durable and monumental structure.
+The design of the new church was entrusted to Adam Mayerhoffer whose contract was signed on 29 March 1741.
+The parish applied for a building permit on 12 August 1741.
+The Serbs argued that the project was a reconstruction, as the roof of the existing building was leaking and the surrounding wooden houses posed a fire hazard.
+They emphasized that both the foundation and the walls of the new church would be made of stone for greater safety.
+The city council denied the request because the construction of new Eastern Orthodox churches was not permitted.
+After an appeal by the Serbs, the Lieutenancy Council authorized the project, accepting that it was a necessary reconstruction.
+The building permit was finally issued on 28 April 1742.

-The building permit was only issued on 28 April 1742.
 Construction work began on 1 May 1742, and the vault and the roof of the nave was already complete on 26 November.
-The original plans were slightly modified in the final build.
-Due to a shortage of money the new church was equipped with icons salvaged from the previous building between 1745 and 1747.
-In 1751 Bishop Dionisije Novaković consecrated the church to the Holy Trinity but a chapel on the loft was established in the honor of Saint Demetrius to carry on the tradition.
-The Tabán church was the largest church building in the whole Metropolitanate of Karlovci and the only one with two rows of windows.
+The plans were slightly modified in the final build.
+Due to a shortage of funds, the new church was equipped between 1745 and 1747 with icons salvaged from the previous building.
+In 1751 Bishop Dionisije Novaković consecrated the church to the Holy Trinity, while a chapel in the loft was established in honor of Saint Demetrius to carry on the tradition.
+This was the largest church building in the whole Metropolitanate of Karlovci and the only one with two rows of windows.

-At first the tower had a simple pyramidal roof clad with shingles but in 1775 a new copper spire was made.
-The richly decorated spire, designed by Mihajlo Sokolović, was one of the most beautiful Rococo church spires in Central Europe.
+At first, the tower had a simple pyramidal roof clad with shingles, but in 1775 a richly decorated copper spire was added.
+Designed by Mihajlo Sokolović, it was considered one of the finest Rococo church spires in Central Europe.
 A painted and gilt wood model was made by Joseph Leonard Weber in 1774 which still exists.

-The surroundings of the church in the 18th century were narrow and cramped.
-In 1766 the Serbian community enlarged the churchyard and asked for a property-tax exemption arguing that the church was surrounded by "small hovels" and they could not even hold a procession.
-The houses in the vicinity were mainly built of wood or mudbricks.
-In 1769 the city block of the Serbian Orthodox church contained a house for the magistracy and the school and another for the schoolmaster and the sexton.
+The surroundings of the church were narrow and cramped, and the houses were mainly built of wood or mud bricks.
+In 1766, the Serbian community sought to enlarge the churchyard because the church was surrounded by "small hovels" and they could not even hold a procession.
+They requested a property-tax exemption for the entire plot that was granted the following year.
+In 1769, the site included a house for the magistrate’s office and the school, and another for the schoolmaster and the sexton.